Howl of a Protest campaign: Politicians

 The Groundswell's "Howl of a Protest" campaign received mixed responses.
 Minister of Agriculture Damien O'Connor stated that farmers had a right to speak their mind but warned that Groundswell's protests would create the perception that farmers were opposed to improving freshwater quality, addressing climate change, managing animal welfare, and not appreciating the Government's efforts to collaborate with the agricultural sector.
 Similar sentiments were echoed by Minister of Finance Grant Robertson who urged protesters to be respectful.
 Prime Minister Ardern defended the Government's commitment to the environment and brushed off suggestions of a rural-urban divide in New Zealand.

 Both the National and ACT parties expressed support for the demonstrations.
 The National Party sent all their MPs across the country to show support and engage at the demonstrations, shortly before releasing a political advertisement slamming the government tax proposals.
 National Leader, Judith Collins spent the day at a demonstration in Blenheim, giving a speech stating "I will make it really clear.
 The next National government will not have the ute tax and won’t go after those people."

 Media

 The journalist Gordon Campbell, writing on the news site Scoop, questioned Groundswell NZ's claim to represent the majority of New Zealand farmers, claiming that most Southland farmers voluntarily complied with the Government's new winter grazing regulations.
 Campbell also claimed that farmers were a privileged group in New Zealand society.

 Similarly, The Guardian columnist Philip McKibbin described the demands of the protesters as unrealistic, hypocritical, and anti-environmental.
 Broadcaster Jack Tame opined that the farmers' actions were hypocritical, citing that the farmers had received substantial Government assistance for addressing Mycoplasma bovis, irrigation subsidies, drought relief packages, flood relief and wage subsidies.

 Others

-Greenpeace Aotearoa New Zealand Executive Director and former Green Party leader Russell Norman accused the protesters of supporting the pollution of rivers and opposing the Māori language.
+Greenpeace Aotearoa New Zealand Executive Director and former Green Party leader Russel Norman accused the protesters of supporting the pollution of rivers and opposing the Māori language.